-Let’s say we have something like this on our screen:
+Let’s say if we have something like this on our screen.

-Now, you should have the snipping tool appear on your screen.
-At this time, other parts of your screen should be a little bit gray.
+When it’s launched, other parts of your screen should turn to be a little bit gray.

 - Hide instruction text